 It is an unfortunate fact of TTR250 life that a float pin support post can be broken off when removing a stubborn pin no matter how careful you are.

-Tools needed: 4mm tap, 2mm and 3mm drill bits, centre punch, hammer, small round file and, ideally, a Dremel with cutting disc and the use of a pillar drill.
+Tools needed: 4mm tap, 2mm and 3mm drill bits and, ideally, a Dremel with cutting disc and the use of a pillar drill.

 This was my first attempt and I have been putting off doing it for ages as there is potential to trash the carb body!
 But be reassured, it was far easier than I thought and quite a quick job.